blidblid/berglund/projects/mixins/README.md

 export class SelectComponent extends SelectBase {}
 ```

 Here, the template in `select.component.html` implements the mixin API using a design system.
-Meanwhile, the app now uses the mixin API over the previous API.
+The app will now uses the mixin API over the previous API.

 This is how a select would look like using `@berglund/material`